patriksimek/jsonv/README.md

 __Arguments__

 - **url** - URL address.
-- **callback(err. schema)** - A callback which is called after loading has ended, or an error has occurred.
+- **callback(err, schema)** - A callback which is called after loading has ended, or an error has occurred.

 ---------------------------------------